 2. Mount Rainier National Park

-Standing at more than 14,000 feet, Mount Rainier is the tallest mountain in the Pacific Northwest and one of the region's most iconic landforms.
-Hundreds of thousands of visitors flock to Mount Rainier National Park each year, and for a good reason.
+Mount Rainier stands at more than 14,000 feet.
+It's the tallest mountain in the Pacific Northwest and one of the region's most iconic landforms.
+A national park encompasses the mountain on all sides, and thousands of visitors flock to Mount Rainier National Park each year for good reason.

 Between accurately named areas like Paradise Valley and the beautiful landscapes found on hiking trails like the Skyline Trail, this wildlife-rich natural space is nothing short of awe-inspiring.
-The 93-mile Wonderland Trail circumnavigates the base of the mountain (a permit is required for overnight travel), and the park hosts several great campgrounds.
+The 93-mile Wonderland Trail circumnavigates the mountain base (a permit is required for overnight travel), and the park hosts several great campgrounds.

-On this 10-hour tour, travelers enjoy a narrated bus ride into the national park, avoid congestion at the entrance station, and spend the rest of the time exploring Paradise and seeing waterfalls.
-During the shoulder months, the tour includes a chance to don some snowshoes and step off the normal tourist path.
+The Mount Rainier Day Trip from Seattle is extremely popular and makes it easy and virtually stress-free.
+You enjoy a narrated bus ride into the national park on this 10-hour tour, avoiding congestion at the entrance station, and spend the rest of the time exploring Paradise and seeing waterfalls.
+During the shoulder months, the tour includes a chance to don some snowshoes and step off the typical tourist path.

 Official site: https://www.nps.gov/mora/index.htm

 Flower-flecked Victoria on Vancouver Island is the capital of British Columbia and one of Canada's prettiest cities.
 And thanks to its sheltered location between the surrounding mountains and the warm North Pacific current, Victoria enjoys one of the country's mildest climates.
 This international tourist destination is a three-hour high-speed ferry ride from Seattle.

 Highlights of a visit to Victoria include beautiful Butchart Gardens; the Royal British Columbia Museum; the magnificent dome-capped parliament buildings; and Craigdarroch Castle, an evocative example of Victorian architecture.